 “Positive Validation Statement” and “Positive Verification Statement” means a statement rendered by a verification body attesting that the verification body can say, with reasonable assurance, that the reported value is free of material misstatement, when applicable, and conforms to the requirements of this subarticle.
 This definition applies to Positive Validation Statements for fuel pathway applications and Positive Verification Statements for Annual Fuel Pathway Reports, Quarterly Fuel Transactions Reports, Crude Oil Quarterly and Annual Volumes Reports, Low-Complexity/Low-Energy-Use Refinery Reports, and Project Reports.

+“Power-to-Liquid Fuel” means transportation fuel that is produced from captured CO2, water, and low-CI electricity.

+“Primary Product” is a product that a system is optimized to produce, and typically represents the highest economic value of all system product outputs.

 “Private Access Fueling Facility” means a fueling facility with access restricted to privately-distributed electronic cards (“cardlock”) or is located in a secure area not accessible to the public.

+“Private MHD-FCI charging site” means an EV fast charging site that can be limited to be available only to MHD EVs under single ownership.

+“Private MHD-HRI station” means a hydrogen refueling station that can be limited to be available only to MHD FCEVs under single ownership.

 “Producer” means, with respect to any fuel, the entity that made or prepared the fuel.

 “Product Transfer Document (PTD)” means a document that authenticates the transfer of ownership of fuel from a fuel reporting entity to the recipient of the fuel.
 A PTD is created by a fuel reporting entity to contain information collectively supplied by other fuel transaction documents, including bills of lading, invoices, contracts, meter tickets, rail inventory sheets, Renewable Fuels Standard (RFS) product transfer documents, etc.